Gersondelacruzdeveloper/W-I-T-IT-LAB-Breast-Cancer-Awareness/README.md

 The 3D models utilised in the `model-viewer` and situated in the assets directory in their own sub-directory called "models", were obtained from [free3d.com](https://free3d.com/), and heavily modified in Blender to add custom lighting styled on the Transgender Community's Flag, and to add increased sub-division modifier and shadow rendering.
 Links to both models in Credits section in this README.

-#### Resources
+#### Resources section

 The Resources section utilises html/css to promote information about Breast Cancer to an under-promoted User Group, Transgender People.
 Information in this section was referenced from multiple sources and is linked to offical sources and cited below in the Credits of this README.

 HTML/CSS is used to structure the content and appropriate section layout using up-to-date methods such as Semantic use of HTML and CSS Grid.
 A 3 column grid was used.

 The grid was used to display 3 step journey of a Breast Cancer Diagnosis, 'Have I got Breast Cancer?', 'Diagnosed with Breast Cancer?'
 'Survive and Thrive'.
 This was very important to display.
 This was designed to take the user on a journey from Breast Cancer concerns to aftercare.
 It also is designed so someone can get use of the website no matter what stage the find the website.

 The section includes projects from fellow Code Institute Hackathonians.
 This is an important feature to showcase the many other fantastic resources available for anyone wanting awareness around Breast Cancer be it for Transgender people, Women or Men.
 It is also important to showcase the important work, research, passionate and creative work being done and focused on this important topic.

 #### Contact section